fastai/course-v3/docs/start_azure.md

 ---
 title: Azure
 keywords:
 sidebar: home_sidebar
 ---
 # Welcome to Azure

 [Data Science Virtual Machines(DSVM)](https://azure.microsoft.com/en-us/services/virtual-machines/data-science-virtual-machines/) are a family of Azure Virtual Machine images, pre-configured with several popular tools that are commonly used for data analytics, machine learning and AI development.

-This tutorial explains how to set up a DSVM to use Pytorch 1.x and fast.ai 1.x.
+This tutorial explains how to set up a DSVM to use Pytorch v1 and fastai v1.

 If you are returning to work and have previously completed the steps below, please go to the [returning to work](http://course-v3.fast.ai/update_azure.html) section.

 ## Pricing
 We suggest using a Standard_NC6 instance in Azure which has one NVidia K80 GPU and six CPU cores.
-This instance will incur about $0.90 per hour of [compute charges](https://azure.microsoft.com/en-us/pricing/details/virtual-machines/linux/).
-We also offer [low priority pre-emptable Standard_NC6 instances](https://azure.microsoft.com/en-us/pricing/details/virtual-machine-scale-sets/linux/) for as low as **$0.18** per hour.
+This instance will incur about $0.90 per hour of [compute charges](https://azure.microsoft.com/en-us/pricing/details/virtual-machines/linux/), or **$0.18** per hour if you use [low priority pre-emptable Standard_NC6 instances](https://azure.microsoft.com/en-us/pricing/details/virtual-machine-scale-sets/linux/) (see below for more information on this option).

 ## Azure Subscription